escoz/QuickDialog/README.markdown

 Besides those properties, a few custom section types can be used:

-* **RadioSection**: display multiple choice elements inline, instead of pushing another view controller with the options.
+* **QRadioSection**: display multiple choice elements inline, instead of pushing another view controller with the options.
-* **SortingSection**: automatically enables sorting of the cells inside the section.
+* **QSortingSection**: automatically enables sorting of the cells inside the section.

 ## Styling